 In a proof of concept study published in ACS Nano (I link it here), researchers at the University of Pennsylvania have shown that this method effectively eliminates plaque that can cause tooth decay and gum disease.

-"Routine oral hygiene can be a challenge for many people with movement difficulties," he says Hyun (Michel) Koo, professor of dentistry at Penn's School and co-author of the study.
-"You have to brush your teeth with a toothbrush, then floss, then rinse.
-Gestures that are simple for many people, very difficult for others.
-This robotic system can do all three steps hands-free and automatically."
+“Routine oral hygiene can be a challenge for many people with difficulty moving,” she says Hyun (Michel) Koo, professor of Dentistry at Penn's School and co-author of the study.
+“You need to brush your teeth with a toothbrush, then floss, then rinse.
+Gestures that for many people are simple, for others very difficult.
+This robotic system can do all three phases hands-free and automatically."

-"Nanoparticles can be studied and manipulated in many ways using magnetic fields," he says Edward Steager, another co-author of the article.
-"We make these particles work just like little robotic arms cleaning a surface.
-Properly programmed, this system can do the whole thing automatically."
+“Nanoparticles can be studied and manipulated in many ways using magnetic fields,” he says Edward Steager, another co-author of the article.
+“We make these particles work just like little robotic arms cleaning a surface.
+Properly programmed, this system can carry out the entire operation automatically."

 Oral hygiene takes a leap forward